The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

 Johnson & Johnson considered increasing its marketing efforts to Hispanic women long after they had acknowledged health concerns.
 In other words, those efforts came about even though Hispanic women were already purchasing the product in high numbers.
 In fact, Johnson’s baby powder has a high usage rate among Hispanic women at 37.6%.

-However, targeting minorities did not stop there, Johnson & Johnson shifted their approach and began targeting Black women.
+However, targeting non-white populations did not stop there, Johnson & Johnson shifted their approach and began targeting Black women.
 In its aggressive marketing, the company went as far as dropping off as many as 100,000 sample bags at churches and beauty salons in predominately Black and Hispanic communities.
 Black women make up to 60% of baby powder users—putting these women at a significantly higher risk for ovarian cancer.

 Johnson & Johnson marketed its dangerous product as a way to help its consumers stay fresh and dry.
 Its marketing tactics for baby powder took advantage of pervasive cultural myths about cleanliness and odors that persist in the Black community.
 These myths continue to compel Black women to control body odor at higher rates than other women.